Greetings on this last Sunday in July! I am so not ready to face the fact that fall is looming… anyone else?

 Everyone I know says they will be surprised if we aren’t all back to remote learning by October, so I kind of wonder why we are even trying, but I get it.
 There are a lot of kids who really need to be in school.

-David’s college has already decided to go virtual for the fall semester, although the campus is open at 50% capacity.
+D’s college has already decided to go virtual for the fall semester, although the campus is open at 50% capacity.
 How they are going to monitor that, I have no idea.
 He has an off-campus apartment that we are paying for whether he stays there or not, so he will probably use it.
 At least he’ll be able to be with his friends and have some semblance of a college experience, even if his classes are online.

-Caroline has been enrolled in a cyber charter school since 8th grade, so her senior year won’t be altered too much.
+C has been enrolled in a cyber charter school since 8th grade, so her senior year won’t be altered too much.
 It was already going to be unconventional.
-It’s weird and kind of sad not to have all of the usual senior year milestones that we had with David, but I’ve had plenty of time to get used to that idea, and at least it’s her choice and not because of Covid.
+It’s weird and kind of sad not to have all of the usual senior year milestones that we had with D, but I’ve had plenty of time to get used to that idea, and at least it’s her choice and not because of Covid.